Helping grocery suppliers grow

 - Purchase Quantity Variances (PQVs) via the Receive Variance Dashboard access from the Operational Performance Dashboard on Vendor Central.

-- Purchase Quantity Variances and Chargebacks access from the Operational Performance Dashboard on Vendor Central.
+- Purchase Price Variances and Chargebacks access from the Operational Performance Dashboard on Vendor Central.

 No obligation to contribute to marketing costs